 Metamorphosis is a specific series of four steps that an animal or insect will go through to transform into an adult.
 Many different animals and insects go through these four stages when they are young in order to become an adult.
 Just like you, animals and insects need food, water, air and sleep in order to grow bigger and stronger.
 Humans take much longer to go through the process of growing into an adult unlike caterpillars, tadpoles and moths.
 These are just a few animals and insects that go through the process of metamorphosis.

-- Read the book The Very Hungry Caterpillar by Eric Carle or watch the book being read online by Michelle Obama
+- Read the book The Very Hungry Caterpillar by Eric Carle or watch an animated film.

 - Download and print the Story Map Coding Sheet

 - Pencil or crayon

 Step 1 → Read the book The Very Hungry Caterpillar by Eric Carle (if it is available to you at home) or watch the animated film.